pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

 .. py:function:: setWindowGeometryVR(windowID, width, height)

- This routine allows you to set the size, in boxels, of a window in VR (that is, a window whose positioning mode is :data:`WindowVR`).
+ This routine allows you to set the size, in boxels, of a window in VR.

+ :param windowID: Window to modify (must be in VR)
+ :type windowID: :data:`XPLMWindowID`
+ :param width: Width in boxels
+ :type width: int
+ :param height: Height in boxels
+ :type height: int
+ :return: None

+ The window must have positioning mode :data:`WindowVR`.

  Note that you are responsible for ensuring your window is in VR (using :func:`windowIsInVR`).